Nsiem/Vivy.ai/README.md

 ![Alt Text](https://c.tenor.com/IVVJbs0N7DcAAAAC/vivy-dance.gif)

-Credits to the anime Vivy: Fluorite Eye's Song by Wit Studio and created by Tappei Nagatsuki and Eiji Umehara for the inspiration of the video
+Credits to the anime Vivy: Fluorite Eye's Song by Wit Studio and created by Tappei Nagatsuki and Eiji Umehara for the inspiration of Vivy.